 - Use the Drupal Administration and Security Guide for more instruction.

 Need Additional Help?

-WDS offers a Vendor Consulting Service (log in required) to help you manage out-sourcing your Drupal project.
+WDS offers a Vendor Consulting Service to help you manage out-sourcing your Drupal project.
 This is a for-fee service.